CMPortfolio/Netflix-Clone/README.md

 Features

-✅ Modern UI – Designed with React & CSS for a clean and responsive Netflix-like interface.✅ Movie Listings – Fetches movies using external APIs and displays them in categorized rows.✅ Trailer Playback – Integrated with React-YouTube to play official trailers directly in the app.✅ Search Functionality – Easily find movies using Movie-Trailer API.✅ Fully Responsive – Works on mobile, tablet, and desktop screens.
+✅ Modern UI – Designed with React & CSS for a clean and responsive Netflix-like interface.
+✅ Movie Listings – Fetches movies using external APIs and displays them in categorized rows.
+✅ Trailer Playback – Integrated with React-YouTube to play official trailers directly in the app.
+✅ Fully Responsive – Works on mobile, tablet, and desktop screens.

 Tech Stack